TB-blog/TB-CLI/README.md

 ## Config details

 TB is based on `Github API` and `Github issues`.
-Before you starting, please [create a new respository](https://github.com/new) and add some issues for your blog articles, default respository name is `blog`, of course you can set your own.
+Before your starting, please [create a new respository](https://github.com/new) and add some issues for your blog articles, default respository name is `blog`, of course you can set your own.

 If you only have empty respository and don't have issues yet, after generating TB, you will have an entry to create issues.

 ### Token

-The first step is to generate your [token](https://github.com/settings/tokens/new), token is for Github API request validation, and please check following options:
+The first step is to generate your [token](https://github.com/settings/tokens/new), which is for Github API request validation, and please check following options:

 * [x] repo
     * [x] repo:status